 - Check for any illumination through the walls (a sign of interior holes or weak areas)

 - Look for rust along the locking mechanisms, floor and rear step

 - Make sure all surfaces are level to ensure the safe transportation of cargo (uneven surfaces could be caused by water damage, which can warp the walls and floor)

 - Check for any mold or mildew along the wooden walls or floor (a sure sign of water damage)

 - Try to look at the route logs if possible to ascertain how often the dry van trailer was used and what type of cargo it was transporting (the heavier the cargo, the more wear-and-tear)

 Got a dry van trailer to sell?
-In minutes, you can create a classified ad and market it to thousands of users.
+In minutes, you can create an online listing for your dry van trailer and advertise it to thousands of buyers.

 Start selling today